LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\citet{limits-as-LLM-formalizers} further support that LLMs are prone to one-shot generation errors, highlighting the need for intermediate representations before converting to PDDL. \textbf{NL2Plan} \citep{gestrin2024nl2planrobustllmdrivenplanning} is the first domain-agnostic offline end-to-end NL planning system, requiring only minimal description and using pre-processing and automated common sense feedback to interface between the LLM and the user. \textbf{LLM4CAP} \citep{dasilva2024methodgeneratecapabilityontologies} reduces manual effort, with an LLM-generated ontology being iteratively verified using an LLM to check for syntax errors, hallucinations, and missing elements. \textbf{LLMFP} \citep{LLMFP} translates goals, decision variables, and constraints into a JSON representation, which is then used to generate Python code for an SMT solver to produce plans without task-specific examples or external critics. \textbf{NIPE} \citep{ying2023neurosymbolicinverseplanningengine} leverages LLMs as few-shot semantic parsers to generate conditional statements from spatial descriptions, guiding PDDL sampling and action model definition for Bayesian goal inference.
+\citet{limits-as-LLM-formalizers} further support that LLMs are prone to one-shot generation errors, highlighting the need for intermediate representations before converting to PDDL. \textbf{NL2Plan} \citep{gestrin2024nl2planrobustllmdrivenplanning} is the first domain-agnostic offline end-to-end NL planning system, requiring only minimal description and using pre-processing and automated common sense feedback to interface between the LLM and the user. \citet{smirnov2024generatingconsistentpddldomains} utilize pre-processing steps like JSON markup generation, consistency checks, and error correction loops.
+Their framework also includes a ``reachability analysis'' pipeline to extract feedback from flawed domains or unreachable problems, alongside a dependency analysis to check predicate usage across both files. \textbf{LLM4CAP} \citep{dasilva2024methodgeneratecapabilityontologies} reduces manual effort, with an LLM-generated ontology being iteratively verified using an LLM to check for syntax errors, hallucinations, and missing elements. \textbf{LLMFP} \citep{LLMFP} translates goals, decision variables, and constraints into a JSON representation, which is then used to generate Python code for an SMT solver to produce plans without task-specific examples or external critics. \textbf{NIPE} \citep{ying2023neurosymbolicinverseplanningengine} leverages LLMs as few-shot semantic parsers to generate conditional statements from spatial descriptions, guiding PDDL sampling and action model definition for Bayesian goal inference.